In this article we will:

 According to Poynter research from 2018, 76% of respondents say they have ‘a great deal’ or a ‘a fair amount’ of trust in their local TV station and 73% say the same about their local newspaper.
 Compare that with national media and it is 55% for TV and 59% for newspapers respectively.
 Perhaps most tellingly, in the age of ‘fake news’, online sources are much considered less favourably with only 47% holding positive viewpoints

-Yet despite the favorable view of local new providers, the change in news consumption habits has had dire consequences for traditional media and how they generate revenues.
+Yet despite the favourable view of local new providers, the change in news consumption habits has had dire consequences for traditional media and how they generate revenues.
 The numbers for hard copy print newspaper sales make for particularly stark reading.
 According to the Pew Research Center in 2019, weekday print newspaper circulation has just about halved in the 21st century.
 They say that in 2000, the circulation of all newspapers was 55.7 million daily but by 2018 that was estimated to be just 28.6 million.
 And those revenue numbers continue to fall.

 …But don’t love paying for it.